Prestonhall31/IMDb-DataSet-PythonNotebooks/README.md

-# TMDb Movies Dataset Analysis
+# IMDb Movies Dataset Analysis

 ## Introduction

-This project involves the analysis of the TMDb (The Movie Database) Movies Dataset.
+This project involves the analysis of the IMDb (The Movie Database) Movies Dataset.
 This dataset contains information about thousands of movies released since 1960.
 The primary objective of this analysis is to explore and gain insights into various aspects of the movie industry, such as revenue trends over the years and the actors who have played the most lead roles.

 ## Project Structure